5 Crucial Tips For Every Income Investor

 Now, don’t get me wrong… I’m not advocating for blindly buying any income-paying security you may come across.
 There is no guarantee the graying of the baby boomers will simply lead to a massive bull market across all income securities.
-That’s why it’s still very important to select high-quality income investments — ones that pay a sizable, rising dividend, and carry a degree of safety so you can rest easy owning them.
-If you do this, then the massive trend I’m talking about will be gravy.
+That’s why it’s still very important to select high-quality income investments.
+I’m talking about ones that pay a sizable, rising dividend, and carry a degree of safety so you can rest easy owning them.
+If you do this, then the massive trend I’m talking about will be icing on the cake.

 Tip No. 1: Look off the beaten path